 Show kindness, take nothing for granted, be open to learning and accept you are a work in progress.
 Do not seek perfection but strive to be the best version of yourself.

 I first started Pilates about 8 years ago.
-At first, it was a complement to my fitness routine at the time which included running and spinning mostly.
+At first, it was a compliment to my fitness routine at the time which included running and spinning mostly.
 Reformer Pilates was my first encounter with the method which I practised for years before I tried a mat class.
-Pilates took a first place in my fitness practise almost immediately.
+Pilates took the first place in my fitness practise almost immediately.

 After years in the busy corporate world in events and hospitality, I found sanctuary from life’s stress and a daily source of energy in my Pilates practise for years.
 Amazed by the body transformation, postural correction and overall life improvement in myself and others around me, I felt the need to share my experience with others.
 Now, I am a fully qualified Pilates instructor teaching Pilates on Mat, Reformer and MOTR (Movement On The Roller), and also teach Barre conditioning.

 With a combination of Pilates, Cardio and Barre exercises, I will help you achieve your optimal ‘you’ by framing your core and improving your all-over conditioning to bring energy and balance to your life.